tzuhsial/InstagramCrawler/README.md

 ```
 $ python instagramcrawler.py -q 'instagram' -t 'photos' -c -n 100
 ```
+NOTE: When I ran on public account 'instagram', somehow it stops at caption 29

 Search for the hashtag "#breakfast" and download first 50 photos
 ```